ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### Incorrect Import Path

-When the import path format is wrong (e.g., using boundary identifier subpath for cross-boundary, or wrong relative/boundary identifier choice):
+When the import path format is wrong (e.g., using boundary subpath for cross-boundary, or wrong relative/boundary path choice):

 ```
 Expected '@domain' but got '@domain/entities'